 When we admit students, we don't just welcome them into our community, we welcome you as well!

-We have reserved blocks of rooms at reduced rates for the nights of April 11-14 at the hotels indicated below.
-If you're reserving by telephone, please make sure to use the promotional code "MIT Campus Preview Weekend" for the discount.
+We have reserved blocks of rooms, at a reduced rate, at several local hotels.
+Reduced rates are available for the nights of April 11–14.
+If you're reserving by telephone, please make sure to use the promotional code "MIT Campus Preview Weekend" in order to receive the reduced rate.
 All hotels are under a 10-minute taxi ride from MIT’s campus, and all offer parking for hotel guests.
 The number of rooms at the reduced rate is limited and will be offered on a first-come, first-served basis.
 Please be sure to make your reservations as soon as possible.
 Parents seeking information on how to share a hotel room (and split the cost) with another parent attending CPW, please email email@example.com.

 If you have any questions about availability or prefer to book your room over the phone, please contact the hotel directly.

-We have events specifically tailored to parents and plenty more where parents are more than welcome.
-While we work on this year's schedule, you check out last year's events here.
+We have events specifically tailored to parents and plenty more that parents are welcome to attend.
+While we work on the 2019 schedule, you can check out last year's events here.

 If you need your car, MIT offers limited free and paid parking options, but availability varies.
 There are also paid public parking garages in the area.
 Check out our interactive map to see all of your paid parking options, or print out this map to see all of the parking options available.